-Following the implementation of the selected remedy at the 2.36-inch Rocket Area MRS, the land uses at the MRS are expected to remain the same.
+Following the implementation of the selected remedy at the 60 mm Mortar MRS, the land uses at the MRS will remain the same.
 LUCs will reduce potential exposure risks to MEC for all receptors by educating and informing the public about potential remaining risks.
-Anticipated benefits of the selected remedy include reduced risks to site visitors/workers, residents and recreational users through surface, subsurface MEC removal, and LUCs.
-Land use is expected to remain the same in the foreseeable future; however, changes in future land use are not expected to trigger subsequent DOD-sponsored surface or subsurface remediation.
+Anticipated benefits of the selected remedy include reduced risks to site visitors/workers, residents and recreational users through surface and subsurface MEC removal, and LUCs.
+Land use is expected to remain the same in the foreseeable future; however changes in future land use are not expected to trigger subsequent DOD-sponsored surface or subsurface remediation.

-There are no socioeconomic or community revitalization impacts anticipated as a result of implementing the selected remedy, nor are there any significant expected environmental or ecological benefits as a result of implementing the selected remedy.
+There are no socioeconomic or community revitalization impacts anticipated as a result of implementing the selected remedy, nor are there any significant expected environmental or ecological benefits.